9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

     ) where
 ```

-When we don\'t export a type\'s data constructor, clients of our library
+When we don't export a type's data constructor, clients of our library
 can only use the functions we provide to construct and deconstruct
 values of that type.
 This gives us, the library authors, the liberty to
 change our internal representation if we need to.

 If we export the data constructor, clients are likely to start depending
 on it, for instance by using it in patterns.
 If we later wish to change
-the innards of our type, we\'ll risk breaking any code that uses the
+the innards of our type, we'll risk breaking any code that uses the
 constructor.

 In our circumstances here, we have nothing to gain by making the array